(Originally published as “Ten Horrible Men”: November 5, 2012)

 8. The Tease

 We’ve already covered the emo-hipster, so please understand this is a completely different type of fem-dude.
 He’s good looking, will buy you drinks all night, and won’t stop telling you everything he wants to do to you under the sheets.
 But, wait.
 What is this?
 Last call hits, and he makes up some excuse why he can’t come home with you.
 He’s not married or in a relationship, yet he’s acting like a scared little girl whose being lured into a windowless minivan.
-My theory is that he’s a chick.
-A completely boring and sad chick.
 Maybe he’s afraid that if you two go home together you’re going to start stalking him and expecting fancy dinners at Ella’s.
 Little does he know that you are completely uninterested in him in that way.

 9. The Old Dude